God is like …

 Finally, there was one bear left over, a tiny brown bear with just one button eye.
 “O.K.” thought Shawna, “this bear could be a present …”

-“Shawna’s giving leftovers …
+“Shaina’s giving leftovers …

-Shawna’s giving leftovers …”
+Shaina’s giving leftovers …”

 She pulled the little bear out of her schoolbag and …